nikk0710/nikk0710/README.md

 ## 🚀 About Me

-- Hi, I'm Aphirak Keawmool.
+Hi, I'm **Aphirak Keawmool** 👋
-I'm currently pursuing my studies at CMU (Carnegie Mellon University), with a passion for building innovative web applications and designing user-friendly experiences.
+I'm currently pursuing my studies at **CMU (Carnegie Mellon University)**, with a passion for building innovative web applications and designing user-friendly experiences.

+---

-- 🔹 Skills & Interests
+### 🔹 Skills & Interests

-    Web Development: Frontend & Backend development
+- **💻 Web Development:** Frontend & Backend development

-    Software Testing: QA and testing automation
+- **🧪 Software Testing:** QA and testing automation

-    Machine Learning: Building and applying ML models
+- **🤖 Machine Learning:** Building and applying ML models

-UX/UI Design: Creating intuitive and engaging user interfaces
+- **🎨 UX/UI Design:** Creating intuitive and engaging user interfaces

+---

-- 🎯 Goals
+### 🎯 Goals

 I aim to contribute to impactful web projects and ML-driven applications while improving the overall user experience.
 My goal is to blend technical skills with design thinking to build products that are both functional and delightful for users.

 ## My Articles
 - [JavaScript Engine and Runtime Explained](https://www.freecodecamp.org/news/javascript-engine-and-runtime-explained/)